Bleedingmetal/FUNDESTEAM/README.md

 **Q: How do I stop the chatbot?**
 A: Press `Ctrl + C` in any terminal running the app.
 Both frontend and backend servers will stop.

-> **Tip for beginners:** Don’t worry if this seems complicated at first—just follow each step carefully and you’ll have the chatbot running in under 30 minutes!
+> **Tip for beginners:** Don’t worry if this seems complicated at first &ndash; just follow each step carefully and you’ll have the chatbot running in under 30 minutes!

 ---